Southern Coleslaw Recipe

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Creamy Southern Coleslaw with vinegar is more than just a salad in the south.
+This creamy Southern Coleslaw Recipe is more than just a salad in the south.
 It's also a beloved side and condiment.
-Southerners love coleslaw so much, we slather it on everything from barbecue to hamburgers!
-It's the perfect side dish for picnics and cookouts.
+Southerners love creamy coleslaw so much, we slather it on everything from pulled pork barbecue to burgers.
+It's the perfect side dish at picnics and cookouts!

 white dish filled with creamy southern coleslaw on a blue napkin